Consultancy and Expert Witness

 TG20:13 Operational Guide and Design Guide

 The safe height tables are removed, and replaced with Compliance Sheets obtained using the eGuide disc.
-It is noted that the minimum height is 6 metres.
 A different method of wind load evaluation is now used.

 In addition to tube and fitting transoms, the eGuide permits the use of TG20 Compliant Structural Transom Units, but it is the user's responsibility to ensure that the transom units used ACTUALLY comply - it is known that some do NOT!